 The Jacob mentioned here is usually distinguished from the others by the mention of his relation to John.
 Generally in the Synoptic narratives Jacob's name appears before John when listed together, suggesting that Jacob was older.
 As one of the twelve disciples, he, with Peter and John, formed Yeshua's innermost circle of associates and was present for some of Yeshua's more significant miracles, including the transfiguration and the raising of Jairus' daughter.
 He and he brother were known as "sons of thunder" (Grk.
 Boanērges, Mark 3:17).
 Commentators generally attribute the name to having a stormy temper.
 It's more likely that since thunder is often associated with God's wrath in Scripture, the brothers gained the name by their suggestion that a Samaritan village be destroyed by fire from heaven (Luke 9:54).

-the brother: Grk. adelphos, lit. "of the same womb," and in secular Greek meant a male sibling; brother.
-In the apostolic narratives adelphos primarily refers to blood siblings or fellow Israelites who are of the same blood by virtue of descent from Jacob.
-In the LXX adelphos is used for the Heb. ach, meaning (1) brother, a male sibling born of the same mother and father (Gen 4:2); also half-siblings (Gen 20:5). of John: Grk.
+the brother: Grk. adelphos, lit. "of the same womb," a male sibling; brother.
+In the apostolic narratives adelphos primarily refers to blood siblings or fellow Israelites.
+In the LXX adelphos translates Heb. ach (SH-251), a male sibling (Gen 4:2; 20:5), a near blood relative (Gen 13:8), a member of the same tribe (Num 16:10) or a fellow descendent of Jacob (Ex 2:11; 4:18). of John: Grk.
 Iōannēs attempts to transliterate the Heb.
 Yōchanan and means "the Lord is gracious."
-In the Besekh there are four other men with the name Iōannēs: (1) Yochanan the Immerser (Matt 3:1), (2) the father of Simon Peter (John 1:42); (3) a relative of the high priest, Caiaphas, Acts 4:6; and (4) the son of Miriam (verse 12 below).
+In the Besekh there are five men with the name Iōannēs.
 This John was the son of Zebedee (Matt 4:21) and he and had a brother Jacob (aka "James").

 John was also a fisherman when first called by Yeshua to discipleship (Matt 4:18-22; Mark 1:16-19).
 John and Jacob had a close working relationship with Simon Peter in fishing (Luke 5:10).
 It is generally thought that Salome was John's mother (cf. Matt 27:56; Mark 15:40).
 John was "the disciple whom Yeshua loved" and who reclined next to Yeshua during the last supper (John 13:23-26).
 John was the only apostle to stand by Yeshua at his crucifixion and then accepted responsibility for Yeshua's mother (John 19:27).
 John had been a partner with Peter in ministry from the time of Pentecost (Acts 3:1, 3, 4, 11; 4:13, 19; 8:14), but Luke does not mention his presence again after the mission to Samaria.
 He was apparently absent from Jerusalem when his brother was killed.
 For more on the background of John see my article Witnesses of the Good News.